maxkaemmerer/ld57/README.md

 We first intended to use the theme and while the theme was not announced yet we actually came up with an idea that incorporated all themes from the final round of voting.
 But that game would have ultimately been way too big and after the theme was chosen we ended up thinking up another idea.
 We had trouble finding an idea that matches the chosen theme of "Depths" while also not being a game that has been done before many times.
 So we ultimately ended up picking 2 of the other theme finalists in "Keep it together" and "Companion".
 Pretty early on we decided this was going to be a local coop game, which sounded like a cool challenge and actually ended up being very simple.

-We thought about making a sort of puzzle game where both players hold the end of a rope and need to get together while untangling the rope, which would be wrapped around all kinds of obstacles, but that sounded like a physics nightmare so we decided gainst it and came up with the idea of 2 players finding each other inside of a maze while being hunted by one or multiple Minotaurs.
+We thought about making a sort of puzzle game where both players hold the end of a rope and need to get together while untangling the rope, which would be wrapped around all kinds of obstacles, but that sounded like a physics nightmare so we decided against it and came up with the idea of 2 players finding each other inside of a maze while being hunted by one or multiple Minotaurs.
 This seemed like a doable concept so we got started.

 Mei got to work on music and sound effects while Max started working on the basic sprites, that were intended to be placeholders but ended up staying.
 Then we worked on player movement, setting up multiple viewports and controlling 2 characters at the same time.
 We built a basic debug level to test collision and visuals, worked on web exports and automated publishing to Github Pages.